 Glasses of a similar type was a prominent feature in the Manson case.
 When Charles Manson announced to his followers at Spahn Ranch on August 8, 1969 “Now is the time for Helter Skelter,” he told Tex Watson, Patricia Krenwinkel, Susan Atkins, and Linda Kasabian to get knives and changes of clothes.
 Shortly after midnight, they entered the home of actress Sharon Tate at 10500 Cielo Drive in Benedict Canyon and brutally murdered her and four other people.
 The following night the same four and two others killed Leo and Rosemary LaBianca at 3301 Waverly Drive in the Los Feliz Hills.

 Originally, the police believed the slaughter at the Tate house was the work of one man.
 A clue to his identity was a pair of glasses found in the living room.
 A lieutenant for the Los Angeles Police Department, Robert Helder, showed them to the press on October 23 and said that the killer probably lost them during the struggle with the victims.
-He further said the owner was extremely near-sighted and could not operate a vehicle without them.
+There were fingerprint smudges on it but no identifiable ridges.
+The owner was extremely near-sighted and could not operate a vehicle without them.
 An unusual feature was the plastic lenses.
 Unlike glass lenses, plastic resisted shattering and was the choice of very active people such as athletes.
 The amber-colored, horn-rimmed frames were of a specific type manufactured by the American Optical Corp.
 The customized bend of the temple shafts showed that the left ear was about one-fourth to one-half inch higher than the right.
 Police sent flyers to thousands of eye doctors, hoping that someone might provide information about the man who bought them.

 Glasses found at the Tate house.